If you need a small business loan, start thinking like a lender to boost your chances of success. Hint: Cash flow is king.

 A growing, diverse customer base with repeat customers represents less risk than a business with nascent revenue and no repeat customers.

-Lenders want to see a positive payment history with your vendors, as it leads them to believe they can expect the same from you.
+Lenders want to see a positive payment history with your vendors.
+This leads them to believe they can expect the same from you.
 Likewise, if they see a negative history, they will be concerned the same will happen with them.
 Not many vendors report to the business credit report bureaus — be mindful of the ones that do.

 Good online reviews from customers and employees can strengthen your application, especially when you plan to use the funds to serve more customers and keep your team happy and growing.

-The “5 Cs” is a traditional assessment of credit based on where your business has been, but thankfully a growing number of lenders are using new technology to analyze where your business is going.
+The “5 Cs” is a traditional assessment of credit based on where your business has been.
+Thankfully, a growing number of lenders are using new technology to analyze where your business is going.
 This is good news, as it can help more businesses qualify for financing.

-While traditional lenders tend to make decisions based solely on your past cash flow, more lenders are starting to take future cash flow projections into account.
-Cash flow projections are an opportunity to show these lenders where you expect to be with the help of their funds, which may tip the scales in your favor.
+Traditional lenders tend to make decisions based solely on your past cash flow.
+However, more lenders are starting to take future cash flow projections into account.
+Cash flow projections are an opportunity to show them where your expectations with their help.

-Consider this: If your current cash flow doesn’t support the loan repayment schedule for the amount you want to borrow, you’ll need to show the lender how your business will get to a place where you can comfortably make those payments.
+Consider this scenario: Your current cash flow doesn’t support the loan repayment you’ll make if you borrow.
+Then, you’ll need to show the lender how you plan on making those payments.

 To be clear, we’re not saying that lenders are turning into venture investors.
 An operating history with positive cash flow will always be the most important factor for lenders.
-However, this new model allows you to combine a positive history with plausible projections to build credibility in the eyes of lenders so you can obtain the capital you’re looking for.
+However, this new model allows you to combine a positive history with plausible projections to build credibility.
+So, you can obtain the capital you’re looking for.

 Tools to Help

-In order to boost your chances of qualifying for a small business loan, your best bet is to start looking at your cash flow through the eyes of a lender.
+In order to boost your chances of qualifying, start looking at your cash flow from the eyes of a lender.
 Getting a handle on your current cash flow and making future projections doesn’t have to be difficult.